 Malaysian government initiatives

-Currently, the major therapeutic areas for clinical trials are
+Currently, the major therapeutic areas to perform clinical trials in Malaysia are

 - Heart disease and Stroke